Basic use

 # Compute Gibbs free energy, shape = (n_points,)

-# Compute chemical potentials, shape = (n ind. constituents, n_points)
+# Compute chemical potentials, shape = (n components, n_points)

-# Compute tracer diffusion coefficients, shape = (n ind. constituents, n_points)
+# Compute tracer diffusion coefficients, shape = (n components, n_points)

 #%% Validation